 Mindfulness is one technique that has been shown in studies to strengthen the immune response.
 “We’ve seen changes in the killing ability of immune cells in people who practise the technique,” says Dr. Carolyn Fang from the Fox Chase Cancer Center.

 One place to start could be learning how to meditate, whilst mindful practices such as yoga can also help.
 If you fancy giving the latter a go, take a look at our pick of the best yoga mats to help you get started.

 7. Ways to boost your immunity: reduce your sugar intake

 “Sugar slows down your immune system, so it’s best avoided during cold season,” says nutritionist Gareth Zeal.

-In fact, studies from California’s Loma Linda University found that within one hour of eating 100g of sugar (and that can be in seemingly healthy forms such as honey, not just cakes or biscuits), your immune defences slow and your white blood cells lose the ability to fend off bacteria and viruses.
+In fact, research from California’s Loma Linda University found that within one hour of eating 100g of sugar (and that can be in seemingly healthy forms such as honey, not just cakes or biscuits), your immune defenses slow, and your white blood cells lose the ability to fend off bacteria and viruses.

 One simple way to keep your sugar intake minimal is by having small, frequent meals containing protein to help keep your blood-sugar level stable and eliminate your body’s craving for a quick sugar fix.

 - Sugar substitutes: 6 sweet alternatives and when to use them

 Get the Fit&Well Newsletter